Azure/azure-functions-signalrservice-extension/README.md

 }
 ```

-The full samples can be found [here](./samples/).
+More samples can be found [here](./samples/).

-#### Use SignalR Service Management SDK in functions
+##### Use SignalR Service Management SDK in functions

 [SignalR Service Management SDK](https://www.nuget.org/packages/Microsoft.Azure.SignalR.Management) provides communication capabilities with ASP.NET Core SignalR clients through Azure SignalR Service directly.
 The capabilities include sending messages to all/clients/users/groups and managing group membership.
 We expose the `IServicemanager` and `IServiceHubContext` in `StaticServiceHubContextStore`.
 For how to use Management SDK, please refer to this [guide](https://github.com/Azure/azure-signalr/blob/dev/docs/management-sdk-guide.md).

 SignalR input and output bindings are designed to improve user experience for Azure SignalR Service in Azure Functions.
-However SignalR binding is only an extrension to Azure Functions, it has some limitations, for example, you don't have an easy way to add claims into access token in `SignalRConnectionInfo`.
+However SignalR binding is only an extrension to Azure Functions, it has some limitations, for example, it's not easy to add claims into access token in `SignalRConnectionInfo`.
 If you have such advanced requirements that SignalR input/output binding doesn't meet, consider using `StaticServiceHubContextStore`.

-##### StaticServiceHubContextStore
+###### StaticServiceHubContextStore

 A global `IServiceManagerStore` for the extension.
 It stores `IServiceHubContextStore` per connection string setting.

 `public static IServiceHubContextStore Get(string configurationKey = Constants.AzureSignalRConnectionStringName)`
 Get `IServiceHubContextStore` for `configurationKey`.
 The default `configurationKey` is "AzureSignalRConnectionString".

-##### IServiceHubContextStore
+###### IServiceHubContextStore

 `IServiceHubContextStore` stores `IServiceHubContext` for each hub name.